GoogleCloudPlatform/cloud-spanner-samples/finance/README.md

 1. Set up the emulator as described in #1 above.
 2. `mvn integration-test` tests the Java client implementation
 3. `mvn integration-test -DSPANNER_USE_JDBC=true` tests the JDBC implementation
+4. Testing the PG Interface is not yet available